 - Rural and urban cultures

-With so many subjects to choose from, you will need to narrow your topic down, to make your research manageable.
+With so many subjects to choose from, you will need to narrow your topic down to make your research manageable.

 Researching Biological, Cultural and Linguistic Anthropology Topics

+A good way to start your research is to find secondary sources.
+Reference works, magazine articles, and information websites such as InfoPlease are good places to start.
+You may also try searching Google Scholar.
 Articles and encyclopedias will refer to primary sources, such as research studies, images, and audio recordings.
 Follow those links to find current, relevant sources for your bibliography.

+Your school or public library provides free access to paid academic databases, such as Science Direct and AnthroSource, among others.
 These databases contain original research papers via authoritative sources like peer-reviewed journals.
 Reading the abstracts is an easy way to skim through information to find relevant information for your essay.

 Ask your librarian for help.
 Many libraries have online reference librarians available, including the Library of Congress’ Ask A Librarian site.